SebastianMH/famous-cordova-test/README.md

 ### Usage
 1. Create a cordova project
-2. Delete the "www" folder
+2. Rename the "www" folder to "www-old"
-3. Copy one of the "www" folders from this repo into its spot
+3. Copy one of the "www" folders from this repo into your new cordova project
+4. Copy the "www-old/config.xml" file into "www/config.xml"
+5. Install necessary plugins
-4. Build the cordova project
+5. Build the cordova project

 ### Differences Between Cordova and PhoneGap

 ### Notes
- * Some apps,such as famous-pictures, are still under construction.
+ * Some apps, such as famous-pictures, are still under construction
  * Please message me about any problems and fork/pull

 ### Debugging On An Android Device